-Go to the Web site http://web20.sde.ok.us/moodle, and follow the instructions in the box labeled Is this your first time here? on the right.
+Go to the Web site http://collaboratory.sde.ok.gov/moodle, and follow the instructions in the box labeled Is this your first time here? on the right.
+Include, along with a User Name, your SFA County-District Code (i.e., xx-xxxx) for ease of identification.
 When asked to enter an enrollment key, please enter the word feeding.